Coto-Studio/hugo-innocent-dreams/content/_index.md

 Coming soon...
 {{< /subheader >}}

-I am actively seeking representation for my 118,000-word autobiographical novel, _Waking From Innocent Dreams_.
+After a lot of consideration I have decided to peruse traditional publishing.
+Unfortunately this means the book will not be available for some time as I seek representation for my 118,000-word autobiographical novel, _Waking From Innocent Dreams_.

+I've come to realize that there are very few stories about El Salvador that are told by Salvadorans.
+Most stories we hear about the country focus on the violence caused by the country's civil war and now gangs.
+I'm hoping to change that.

+While my story certainly deals with the aftermath of the war it is not a story about violence.
+Instead it is a story about a family trying to pick up the pieces of their fragmented life the best they can.

+It is this reason that I am delaying the release of my book to see if my story has a chance at being traditionally published and changing this narrative.
+The best way to stay informed about its progress is to [sign up for my newsletter](#subscribe).

-If you work in the book publishing industry or know anyone who does I would love to hear from you.
-Please contact me directly [using my email below](#contact-info).
+**If you work in the publishing industry** as an agent or publisher and would like to chat, you can contact me directly [using my email below](#contact-info).

+**If you have connections to or know of publishers, or media outlets** that you I should check out, please use filled out the form on the "have you heard of?"
+Page